Queens-School-of-Computing/Lobot-Cluster-Information/instruction_server.md

 ### Allocating Server Resources
 Before you can begin using your the server you must first specify the resources you need.
+This is a shared resource, so only take what you think you’ll need.
+If the resources aren’t available, you won’t be able to start your server until they get freed up again.
+Start with the minimum resources and see how performance is, if you feel you need more.
+Stop your workload and start it again with more cores/memory/gpu.

 ![image](https://user-images.githubusercontent.com/25777239/92413172-dbf70a00-f11c-11ea-8fc7-2b22fd881824.png)